Skip to content

 Location 2: Shinjuku Station South Exit & Pedestrian Overpass

 Multiple scenes in the film are set around Shinjuku Station’s southern exit area.
-The pedestrian overpass connecting the station to surrounding buildings appears in several key moments, and the surrounding buildings — including the NTT DOCOMO Yoyogi Building (the tall clock-tower-like structure) — are visible in the film’s backgrounds.
+Pedestrian overpasses connecting the station to surrounding buildings appear in several key moments, and the NTT DOCOMO Yoyogi Building (the tall clock-tower-like structure) is visible in the film’s backgrounds.

 Location 3: Shinanomachi Station Area

-The area around Shinanomachi Station on the JR Sobu Line appears in several scenes.
-The pedestrian bridge crossing over the train tracks and the view of the station platform are both reproduced in the film.
-This is one of the quieter locations — you may have the spot entirely to yourself, especially on weekdays.
+Shinanomachi Station on the JR Sobu Line appears in several scenes.
+Crossing the pedestrian bridge above the train tracks reproduces the platform view from the film.
+Quieter than the other stops, you may have it entirely to yourself, especially on weekdays.

 🚅